cocogitto/cocogitto/website/guide/bump.md

 **Example:**

-When adding the following hooks to `cog.toml`, the hook commands will be run before creating the version commit :
+When adding the following hooks to `cog.toml`, the hook commands will be run before creating the version commit:

 ```toml
 # cog.toml